 If you’re looking for the best Christian fiction book series you’ve come to the right place because I’ve put together a fabulous list for you (and even polled my mom and sister who are diehard readers too)!
 I have no doubt you’ll be able to find a few awesome reads from this list.

 (Need a bit of encouragement and inspiration?
-Check out my be inspired posts here.)
+Check out my be encouragement for women posts here.)

 I don’t know about you but reading is soothing to my soul.
 There’s nothing quite like picking up an awesome book (Christian fiction are my favorite) only to get lost in the storyline and characters.
 I transport myself to another time and place, and there have been times that my stress melts away, if only for a little while.